 Eventually established an empire that included Mesopotamia, Syria, Palestine, and most of Iran.
 Seljuk occupied Khorasan grazing areas and then between 1038 and 1040, he conquered all of north-eastern Iran.
 Seljuk ruler Togralh Baig declared himself Sultan in Nishapur in 1038 and entered Baghdad in 1055.
 It was this turbulent military empire, which had religious problems too because it tried to establish a conservative Muslim state.

 Khayyam studied philosophy at Naishapur and one of his fellow students wrote that he was:-

 …endowed with sharpness of wit and the highest natural powers…

 The Rubaiyat Of Omar Khayyam

 However, Khayyam was an excellent mathematician and astronomer and despite the hardships, he described in this quote, he did a lot of work including a book on music and problems of algebra before the age of 25.
 In 1070 he moved to Samarkand in Uzbekistan, which is one of the oldest cities in Central Asia.
-Omar Khayyam was supported by a prominent jurist Abu Samir of Samarkand and it allowed him to write texts on the performance of his most famous algebra work, texts, from which we quoted above.
+Omar Khayyam was supported by a prominent jurist Abu Samir of Samarkand and it allowed him to write texts on the performance of his most famous algebra work, texts, which we quoted above.
 We will describe the mathematical material of this work later in this biography.